systelab/multitenant/README.md

 # Multitenant application sample

-This project is an application skeleton for a typical [Spring Boot][sboot] backend application.
+This project is an application skeleton for a typical [Spring Boot][sboot] backend application oriented to microservices and to test different tenancy models.
 You can use it to quickly bootstrap your projects and dev environment.